hm-lang/core/proposals/README.md

 ## prefix and postfix question marks `?`

-TODO: why? give a motivating example. -- probably for nested classes. `x {a: int}`.
+The `?` operator binds strongly, but less so than member access, so `x a?` is equivalent to `oneOf[x a, null]` and not `oneOf[x a, null]`.
+This is for nested classes, e.g., `x: {a: int}`, so that we don't need to use `(x a)?` to represent `x oneOf[a, null]`.
-The `?` operator binds strongly, so `x a?` is equivalent to `x oneOf[a, null]` and not `oneOf[x a, null]`.
 Generally speaking, if you want your entire variable to be nullable, it should be defined as `X?: int`.  `X: int?` works in this instance, but if you have generic classes (like `array[elementType]`), then `X[]: int?` or `X[]?: int` would define an array of nullable integers.
-To make a nullable array of integers, you'd use `X?: array[int]`, `X?[]: int`, or `X?: int[]`.
+To declare a nullable array of integers, you'd use `X?: array[int]`, `X?[]: int`, or `X?: int[]`.

 Prefix `?` can be used to short-circuit function evaluation if an argument is null.